-CBD Non-Zero Field Branch Backward, Destructive (ZBDL) XX51 $^{1}\,$
+CBD Non-Zero Field Branch Backward, Destructive (ZBDL) XX51 1

 6-110.
 Pushup occurs if necessary to fill the A and B registers.
 This operator tests a field of the word in the B register for zero.
-(Because the starting bit of the field is determined by the G and H registers, the A and B registers are exchanged.)
+The starting bit of the field is determined by the G and H registers.
 The length of the field is determined by the 4 high-order bits in the operator code.
 The field may be 1 through 15 bits in length.